MRdevX/nestjs-queue-worker-poc/INVOICE_TESTING_GUIDE.md

 ## Conclusion

-This testing guide covers all major aspects of the invoice workflow system.
+This testing guide covers all major aspects of the invoice workflow system with database seeding.
 By following these steps, you can:

+1. ✅ Seed the database with realistic test data
-1. Verify all functionality works correctly
+2. ✅ Verify all functionality works correctly
-2. Understand the system's behavior under different conditions
+3. ✅ Understand the system's behavior under different conditions
-3. Debug issues effectively
+4. ✅ Debug issues effectively
-4. Monitor system performance
+5. ✅ Monitor system performance
-5. Ensure data consistency
+6. ✅ Ensure data consistency

 Remember to check the application logs, database, and RabbitMQ management UI throughout the testing process to get a complete picture of the system's operation.

+The new database seeding functionality makes testing much more efficient and realistic, providing a solid foundation for comprehensive invoice workflow testing.